HMR1200 - Electric trowel Vevor - Free user manual and instructions

 5.2.3 Auxiliary Lifting Tube

 Use this tube to lift the trowel onto a slab.
-Tube is to be inserted socket located in front of the gearbox.
+The tube is to be inserted into the socket located in front of the gearbox.
 Available with select units.

 6. ENGINE